jstowers/DataStructures/sort/mergeSort/README.md

         increment counter of finArr (k)

-6. Loop until all elements both sub-arrays have been examined
+6. Loop until all elements of both sub-arrays have been examined

 7. Return finArr